Integral representation and supports of functionals on Lipschitz spaces: Introduction

 Section 4 is devoted to proving characterizations of those functionals in $\lipfree{M}$, resp. $\bidualfree{M}$, that are represented by measures on $M$, resp. $\ucomp{M}$ (see Theorems \ref{th:induced_elements} and \ref{th:induced_elements_bidual}), and of measures that yield continuous functionals (see Propositions \ref{pr:elements_induced_by_measure} and \ref{pr:elements_induced_by_measure_bidual}).
 Moreover we show that the concepts of support for measures and for functionals on Lipschitz spaces coincide.
 As a very important tool for handling $\lipfree{M}$ as a subspace of $\dual{\Lip_0(M)}$ we also show that a measure on $\ucomp{M}$ can only represent a functional in $\lipfree{M}$ if it is concentrated on $M$ to begin with (see Theorem \ref{th:normal_measure}).

 Section 5 deals with the majorizable functionals on $\Lip_0(M)$.
 We prove that all majorizable elements of $\lipfree{M}$ can be expressed by measures on $M$.
 In $\bidualfree{M}$, the corresponding result only holds for functionals that are ``away from infinity'', and only up to a derivation at the base point (see Theorem \ref{th:majorizable_characterization}).
-We also show that these functionals admit Jordan decompositions (see Theorem \ref{tm:minimal_majorant_bidual}) and use that fact to define an analog of the total variation for functionals on $\Lip_0(M)$ (see Definition \ref{def:variation}).
+We also show that all majorizable functionals on $\Lip_0(M)$ admit Jordan decompositions (see Corollary \ref{cr:minimal_majorant_general}) and use that fact to define an analog of the total variation for these functionals (see Definition \ref{def:variation}).

 In Section 6, we provide a purely metric characterization of metric spaces $M$ for which every element of $\lipfree{M}$ is majorizable or can be represented as a Radon measure (see Corollary \ref{cr:rud}).